One-Loop Quantum Effects in Carroll Scalars: Perturbative quantization

 where $\ket{\tilde{n}}$ are the eigenstates and $\tilde{E}_n$ are the eigenvalues of the interacting Hamiltonian \eqref{HJ}.

-Up to the first order in $\tilde{\Lambda}$, the sum in the above correlation function receives contribution only from $|{\tilde{n}}\rangle = |{\tilde{1}}\rangle$, and the expression is given by:
+Up to the first order in $\tilde{\Lambda}$, the sum in the above correlation function receives contribution only from $|{\tilde{n}}\rangle = |{\tilde{1}}\rangle$, and the expression is given by

 where $\omega = \sqrt{K/M}$.
+Here $\mathcal{O}\left(\frac{\tilde{\Lambda}^2 \hbar^4}{M^6 \omega^6}\right)$ denotes perturbative corrections beyond first order.
 Refer to the Appendix \ref{Proof_2pt} for the steps leading to \eqref{correlator_discrete_phi6}.
-Assuming that we have defined our Hamiltonian \eqref{HJ} on a square lattice with lattice parameter $a$, the continuum version can be reached by the following substitutions:
+Assuming that we have defined our Hamiltonian \eqref{HJ} on a square lattice with lattice parameter $a$, the continuum version can be reached by the following substitutions

-Finally taking $a \rightarrow 0$ yields the following continuum Hamiltonian
+Finally, taking $a \rightarrow 0$ yields the following continuum Hamiltonian

 where $\pi=\dot{\phi}$.
-With the scaling rules \eqref{4}, the two point function \eqref{correlator_discrete_phi6} takes the following form with explicit cut-off dependence:
+With the scaling rules \eqref{4}, the two-point function \eqref{correlator_discrete_phi6} takes the following form with explicit cutoff dependence